burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 published: true
 ---

 I used another homepage from 2011 to 2020.
-The link to it is [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).
+The link to it is: [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).

-My old webpage contains 151 random notes on various subjects during my career as a Computer Science Software/Senior/Team Leader/Principal Engineer.
+My old webpage contains 151 random notes on various subjects during my career as a Computer Science Software Engineer/Senior Engineer/Team Leader/Principal Engineer.
 I always had a mentality for learning and teaching and trying and being critical of myself irrespectively of my job title.

 Below are some topics in which subject I have created public personal notes: